Date of Publication

 This work is licensed under a Creative Commons Attribution-Noncommercial 3.0 License

-Butsch, Patrick O.; DePouli, Laura C.; Larochelle, Nicholas A.; Leclerc, Mckalyn G.; Maccini, Michael A.; Morwood, Michael P.; Steely, Andrea M.; Hood, Virginia; Phillips, George; Wargo, William; Delaney, Tom; and Carney, Jan, "Are Mandates the Answer?
+Butsch, Patrick O.; DePouli, Laura C.; Larochelle, Nicholas A.; Leclerc, Mckalyn G.; Maccini, Michael A.; Morwood, Michael P.; Steely, Andrea M.; Hood, Virginia; Philips, George; Wargo, William; Delaney, Tom; and Carney, Jan, "Are Mandates the Answer?
 Improving Palliative Care and Pain Management in Vermont" (2010).
 Public Health Projects, 2008-present.
 41.